 If you’ve been diagnosed with gum disease, you’re not alone.
 Nearly half of American adults over 30 suffer from gum (periodontal) disease — sometimes without even knowing.
 While that sounds alarming, it’s never too late to start taking better care of your gums.
-The progression of your gum disease—whether it goes away, slows down, or gets worse—depends on what you do to manage your oral health.
+The progression of your gum disease depends on what you do to manage your oral health.
 Here’s what you need to know about the condition and what kinds gum disease treatments are available.

 What Causes Gum Disease?

 Our mouths are full of bacteria.
-Some of it is good, but some types of bacteria mix with your saliva to form a sticky, colorless or yellowish substance on your teeth called plaque.
-Brushing and flossing helps to get rid of plaque, but if you don’t brush and floss on a regular basis, your plaque will harden and form tartar, which can’t be cleaned by just brushing.
-Tartar can cause cavities in your teeth and infect your gums.
-The longer you leave it untreated, the more harmful it becomes to your mouth and overall health.
+Some types of bacteria mix with your saliva to form a substance on your teeth called plaque.
+If you don’t brush and floss on a regular basis, the plaque in your mouth will harden and form tartar.
+Tartar can’t be cleaned by just brushing.
+As a result, it can cause cavities in your teeth and infect your gums.

 To help minimize your risk and keep your mouth healthy, floss your teeth every day.
-Maintaining a regular flossing habit keeps dangerous bacteria from growing between your teeth, where it can easily move into your gums and cause infection.
+Maintaining a regular flossing habit keeps dangerous bacteria from growing between your teeth, moving into your gums, and causing infection.

 What Gum Disease Treatments are Available?

-Medications can be used in addition to other treatments, but usually cannot take the place of surgery.
-Dentists might prescribe things like antimicrobial mouth rinse, antiseptic and antibiotic rinses and gels, oral antibiotics (pills), and enzyme suppressants (certain enzymes can break down gum tissue), but for many gum disease patients, surgery is necessary.
+Your dentist might prescribe products like antimicrobial mouth rinse, antiseptic and antibiotic rinses and gels, oral antibiotics (pills), and enzyme suppressants.
+For many gum disease patients, however, surgery is necessary.

-If inflammation and diseased tissue remain after treatment with deep cleaning and medication, a dentist might recommend a gingivectomy—the surgical removal of gum tissue.
-A gingivectomy is necessary when the gums have pulled away from the teeth, creating deep pockets where tartar deposits form.
-The procedure involves removing and reshaping loose, diseased tissue to get rid of those deep pockets.
-Then the gums are sutured back into place so they will heal around the tooth.
+If inflammation and diseased tissue remain after deep cleaning and medication, then you may need to have the affected gum tissue surgically removed.
+When the gums have pulled away from the teeth, deep pockets are created where tartar deposits form.
+A gingivectomy removes and reshapes loose, diseased tissue to get rid of those deep pockets.
+Afterward, the gums are sutured back into place.

 What Gum Disease Treatment is Best for Me?

 Your best option varies depending on the state of your gums and teeth.
-Therefore, the only way to find out is to contact your dentist—they can examine the progression of your gum disease and help you figure out the best treatment for your body.
+Therefore, the only way to find out is to contact your dentist.
+They can examine the progression of your gum disease and help you figure out the best treatment for your body.

-At My Family Dentistry, we work hard to treat gum disease and keep our patients healthy.
-Contact us to schedule an appointment and learn more ways to ensure your oral health.
+At My Family Dentistry, we work hard to treat gum disease and above all, strive to keep our patients healthy.
+Contact us to schedule an appointment.

 Latest posts by Dr. Wesley Mullins (Knoxville Dentist)